Case Name: Gill v. Whitford

 Case Number: 16-1161

-Current Status: Effectively foreclosed by new Supreme Court precedent
+Current Status: Dismissed when foreclosed by new Supreme Court precedent

 Democrat supporters filed a federal challenge to Wisconsin’s 2011 redistricting map for state legislative districts, arguing that the new map unconstitutionally favored Republicans over Democrats.
 A three-judge panel struck down the districts, and the State asked the U.S. Supreme Court to take the case.